COMET

 Event Study with \(t\)-Tests

 The \(t\)-Test version of the Event Study estimator is straightforward.
-Because what we are essentially interested in is
+What we are essentially interested in is

 \[ ATET(t) = \left( \mathbb{E}[Y_{i} \mid G_{i} = 1, T_{i} = t] - \mathbb{E}[Y_{i} \mid G_{i} = 1, T_{i} = -1] \right) - \left( \mathbb{E}[Y_{i} \mid G_{i} = 0, T_{i} = t] - \mathbb{E}[Y_{i} \mid G_{i} = 0, T_{i} = -1] \right) \]